Jacobi identities in low-dimensional topology: Jacobi Identities in Dimension 3

-More generally, let us consider grope cobordisms of higher class.
-We begin by realizing IHX relations for trees whose univalent vertices lie on distinct components.
-The non-distinct case will be covered in Theorem~\ref{genihx} below. \begin{thm} Let $t_I$, $t_H$ and $t_X$ be three trees which differ by the terms in an IHX relation in $\widehat{\cA^t_n}(\ell)$, where $\ell\geq n+1$.
-Assume that no two univalent vertices of any one tree are attached to the same component.
-Then there is a class $n$ capped grope cobordism $G^c$, from the $\ell$-component trivial string link to itself, such that ${\widehat\Psi}_n^c(G^c)=t_I-t_H+t_X$. \end{thm} \begin{proof} As in the previous Theorem, we will construct a cobordism of one of the strands, extending the others by disks.
-Also, it will be sufficient to consider the case $l=n+1$ since extra strands can be added away from the construction.
+\begin{thm} Let $t_I$, $t_H$ and $t_X$ be three trees which differ by the terms in an IHX relation in $\widehat{\cA}^t_n(\ell)$.
+Then there is a class $n$ simple grope cobordism $G^c$, from the $\ell$-component trivial string link to itself, such that ${\widetilde\tau}_n^c(G^c)=(+t_I)\amalg(-t_H)\amalg(+t_X)$. \end{thm} \begin{proof} As in the proof of Theorem~\ref{thm:3dihx}, we will construct a cobordism of one of the strands, extending the others by disks.
+As argued at the end of the proof, it is sufficient to assume that no two tips of any one tree are attached to the same component.
+Hence we may assume that $\ell\geq n+1$.
+Further, as in that proof, we may assume that $\ell=n+1$ on the nose.

-Decompose $t_I$ into rooted trees $I,A,B,C,R$, where $I$ represents the ``I" in the IHX relation, a chosen root of $I$ is connected to $R$, and the leaves of $I$ connect to the roots of the trees $A$, $B$ and $C$.
+Decompose $t_I$ into rooted trees $I,A,B,C,R$, where $I$ represents the ``I" in the IHX relation, a chosen root of $I$ is connected to $R$, and the tips of $I$ connect to the roots of the trees $A$, $B$ and $C$.
 Let the rooted tree given by $I$ union $A$, $B$ and $C$ be called $t$ as illustrated in Figure~\ref{treeI}.

-Think of the ball containing $n+1$ strands as a boundary-connected-sum $B_t\# B_R$, where $B_t$ is a ball with strands which inherit the (distinct) labels of $t$ and $B_R$ is ball with strands labeled distinctly from the rest of $\{1,2,\ldots, n+1\}$.
+Think of the ball containing $(n+1)$ strands as a boundary-connected-sum $B_t\# B_R$, where $B_t$ is a ball with strands which inherit the (distinct) labels of $t$ and $B_R$ is ball with strands labeled distinctly from the rest of $\{1,2,\ldots, n+1\}$.

 Consider a capped grope $g^c_t$ with one boundary component having geometric intersection tree equal to the tree $t$ and contained in $B_t$.
 (To see that such a grope exists note that a regular neighborhood of a grope is a handlebody, which can be thought of as a ball with a tubular neighborhood of some arcs removed.
 The tips are part of a spine for the handlebody, so that there is a bijection between tips and arcs, with each arc going through a single tip once.
 Thus, the tips bound disks that are punctured by distinct arcs.
 Now there is an embedding of this ball-with-arcs to $B_t$ that takes the arcs to strands in $B_t$ according to any bijection.)